 - Copies of all deposit slips related to the event

 - A list of winners

 - The financial report must be filled within 30-days of the date of the last draw.
-The licensing authority may request additional documents deemed necessary to substantiate particulars of the event, which may include receipts for each expense incurred.
+The licensing authority may request additional documents including receipts for expenses incurred.

 - The licensee must indicate any prizes which have been donated on the financial report.
-The value of the donated prizes must not be deducted from the gross receipts.
+Do not deduct the value of the donated prizes from the gross receipts.

-- Where requested, the licensees must provide an audited financial statement to the licensing authority within 120-days of the request, or such other time limit as may be imposed by the licensing authority.
+- Where requested, the licensee must provide an audited financial statement to the licensing authority within 120 days of the request, or such other time limit as may be imposed by the licensing authority.

-- The use of net proceeds must be reported to the AGCO.
+- Report the use of net proceeds to the AGCO.

-- Ensure that all proceeds go into the lottery trust account.
+- Ensure all proceeds go into the lottery trust account.